-- Materials follow a logical, mathematical continuum of concrete, pictorial, then abstract representations. - Materials promote instruction that builds on students' informal knowledge about mathematics. - Materials intentionally develop young children's ability to problem solve, use number sense, and build academic math vocabulary.
+- English materials follow a logical, mathematical continuum of concrete, pictorial, then abstract representations. - English materials promote instruction that builds on students' informal knowledge about mathematics. - English materials intentionally develop young children's ability to problem solve, use number sense, and build academic math vocabulary. - The evidence from the English materials in this section's indicator-level reports can be verified in full within the translated Spanish materials.